-On June 15, 2017, we entered into an underwriting agreement, relating to the public offering of 15,419,354 shares of our common stock, \$0.001 par value per share, at a price to the public of \$3.10 per share.
-Under the terms of the underwriting agreement, we also granted the underwriters a 30-day option to purchase up to an additional 2,312,903 shares of our common stock, which was subsequently exercised in full, and the offering, including the sale of shares of common stock subject to the underwriters' option, closed on June 20, 2017.
+In June 2017, we entered into an underwriting agreement, relating to the public offering of 15,419,354 shares of our common stock, \$0.001 par value per share, at a price to the public of \$3.10 per share.
+Under the terms of the Underwriting Agreement, we also granted the Underwriters a 30-day option to purchase up to an additional 2,312,903 shares of our common stock, which was subsequently exercised in full, and the offering, including the sale of shares of common stock subject to the Underwriters' option, closed in June 2017.
 In total, we sold 17,732,257 shares of our common stock at a price of \$3.10 per share.
 We paid a commission equal to 4% of the gross proceeds from the sale of shares of our common stock under the underwriting agreement.
-The total net proceeds to us from the offering, after deducting the underwriting discount and paid offering expenses, was approximately \$52.7 million, which excludes approximately \$0.2 million of offering expenses that were unpaid as of June 30, 2017.
+The total net proceeds to us from the offering, after deducting the underwriting discount and offering expenses, were approximately \$52.5 million.